abdiels/donkey/docs/parts/imu.md

 # IMU

 IMUs or inertial measurement units are parts that sense the inertial forces on a robot.
-They vary depending on sensor, but may commonly include linear and rotational accelleration.
-They may sometimes include magnetometer to give global compasss facing dir.
+They vary depending on sensor, but may commonly include linear and rotational acceleration.
+They may sometimes include magnetometer to give global compass facing dir.
 Frequently temperature is available from these as it affects their sensitivity.

 ## MPU6050
 This is a cheap, small, and moderately precise imu.
 Commonly available at [Amazon](https://www.amazon.com/s/ref=nb_sb_noss_2?url=search-alias%3Dindustrial&field-keywords=MPU6050).